Traces

 .

-cat <<EOF > ./config.json { "type": "static", "listeners": [ { "name": "sse", "protocol": "MCP", "sse": { "address": "[::]", "port": 3000 } } ], "tracing": { "tracer": { "otlp": { "endpoint": "http://localhost:4317" } } }, "targets": { "mcp": [ { "name": "everything", "stdio": { "cmd": "npx", "args": [ "@modelcontextprotocol/server-everything" ] } } ] } } EOF
+cat <<EOF > ./config.json { "binds": [ { "port": 3000, "listeners": [ { "name": "sse", "protocol": "HTTP", "hostname": null, "routes": [ { "name": null, "ruleName": null, "hostnames": [], "matches": [ { "path": { "pathPrefix": "/" } } ], "policies": null, "backends": [ { "mcp": { "targets": [ { "name": "everything", "stdio": { "cmd": "npx", "args": [ "@modelcontextprotocol/server-everything" ] } } ] } } ] } ], "tls": null } ] } ], "tracing": { "tracer": { "otlp": { "endpoint": "http://localhost:4317" } } } } EOF

 -

-Run the Agent Gateway.
+Run the agentgateway.

 agentgateway -f config.json